Skip to content

 Suicidal behaviours include having thoughts about suicide (suicidal ideation), planning suicide and attempting suicide.

-Suicide is a deliberate action intended end one’s own life.
+Suicide is a deliberate action intended to end one’s own life.

 This information was compiled from the following data sources: National Mortality Database and the ABS Causes of Death collection.
 More information about this data source and its data quality is available in Data sources.